Representable distributive quasi relation algebras: Introduction

 In Section~\ref{sec:qRAs} we present definitions and background on quasi relation algebras.
 Most of the content there is due to Galatos and Jipsen~\cite{GJ13}, but we also give a novel method for constructing new quasi relations algebras from existing ones.
 We explore when these new algebras will be isomorphic to the original algebras (Proposition~\ref{prop:odd-periodic-iso}).
 In Section~\ref{sec:construct} we give the details of how to construct a DqRA from a poset satisfying certain symmetry conditions.
 Using this construction, in Section~\ref{sec:RDqRA} we present our definition of representable distributive quasi relation algebras.
 We denote this class of algebras by $\RDqRA$.

 We give a number of examples of representable DqRAs in Section~\ref{sec:small-rep}.
-There we also present one three-element and one four-element DqRA for which we cannot find representations and nor can we prove that they are not representable.
+There we also present one three-element and three four-element DqRAs for which we cannot find representations and nor can we prove that they are not representable.
 Indeed, the question of whether there exist non-representable DqRAs remains open.

 Our definition of representable DqRAs immediately gives rise to many interesting questions about distributive quasi relation algebras (and other related classes of algebras).
 We comment on these at the start of Section~\ref{sec:conclusions} and then end the paper by presenting some open questions.
 One of these questions asks whether or not $\mathsf{RDqRA}$ forms a variety.